Presbyterian Church in Ireland: The Church today

 The headquarters of the church are at Assembly Buildings, Fisherwick Place, Belfast, which were extensively renovated as part of a multimillion-pound project in 2010–2012.
 The Presbyterian Church in Ireland, a founding member of the World Alliance of Reformed Churches, has 537 congregations in 19 presbyteries across Ireland.
 The church's two nineteenth-century theological colleges, Magee College (Derry) and Assembly's College (Belfast), merged in 1978 to form Union Theological College in Belfast.
 Union offers post-graduate education to the denomination's candidates for the full-time ministry.

 Until 2007 the church was connected to a credit union, Presbyterian Mutual, that collapsed with the savings of almost 10,000 members, almost all of whom were also members of the church.

+Since November 2025 the Presbyterian Church has faced a significant and ongoing safeguarding crisis after an internal report revealed "serious and significant failings" in its handling of child protection matters between 2009 and 2022.
+These failures prompted the resignation of the denomination's Moderator, Rev Dr Trevor Gribben, who stepped down after acknowledging the extent of the safeguarding breakdowns.
+In the aftermath, the Police Service of Northern Ireland (PSNI) launched a criminal investigation into the Church's safeguarding practices.
+Additionally, the Charity Commission for Northern Ireland opened a statutory inquiry to examine systemic issues, including inadequate record‑keeping and failures to protect vulnerable individuals across the Church's structures.

 The PCI is involved in education, evangelism, social service and mission in a number of areas around the world: